haraldwer/SceneLuminance/README.md

 # SceneLuminance
 An unreal-plugin that lets the user sample scene-cubemaps on the CPU.
 Made specifically for virtual video production in combination with DMX lights, but can be used for other things as well.

-Only tested in Unreal 5.4.
+- Only tested in Unreal 5.4.
-WARNING: Might only work in PIE.
+- WARNING: Might only work in PIE.

-Might work extra well in combination with: https://github.com/zurra/LXR-Free
+This plugin is only reading the "ambient light" (color) from the surrounding scene.
+It does not consider light coming directly from a lightsource.
+That's why this plugin might work extra well in combination with: https://github.com/zurra/LXR-Free

 # Setup